oscarno22/graph-algos/README.md

 ## Graph Visualization

 The project includes visualization capabilities using matplotlib and networkx.
 Both programs automatically display the original graph and computed tree structures.
+Note that one.txt displays slightly differently than what's shown on the assignment page, but the edges are the same (just a matter of positioning).